2021–22 BCHL season

 The 2021–22 BCHL season was the 60th season of the British Columbia Hockey League (BCHL).
 The eighteen teams from the Coastal and Interior Conferences played 54 game schedules.
 The 2021 BCHL Showcase occurred shortly after the start of the season on October 20–24, 2021, in Chilliwack.
 In April, teams played for the Fred Page Cup, the BCHL championship, won by the Penticton Vees.

 This was the first full season to be played since the BCHL left the Canadian Junior Hockey League, and as a result would not play for the Doyle Cup regional championship nor the Centennial Cup national championship.

 League changes

 Changes to the league alignment and schedule that were originally to take place during the 2020–21 BCHL season came into effect.
 The Prince George Spruce Kings and Cranbrook Bucks joined the seven teams in the Interior Division to form the Interior Conference and the remaining nine teams from the Mainland and Island divisions were merged into the Coastal Conference.
 The Board of Governors also approved the use of video review for those teams and rinks that wish to implement it.

+The league introduced policies aimed at reducing fighting in games, including mandatory suspension if a player receives a second major penalty for fighting during the season, and allowing the league to review fights and assess instigator and/or aggressor penalties after the fact.

+The league introduced an initiative it called "live scoring" to improve the accuracy of its statistics.